-Apple clarifies that Bluetooth signal identifiers that are transmitted by your AirTag rotate frequently to prevent unwanted tracking.
+Apple clarifies that Bluetooth signal identifiers transmitted by your AirTag frequently rotate to prevent unwanted tracking.
 Unwanted tracking is a real issue here.

 Imagine someone slipped an AirTag into your bag or pocket to track you as you go about your day.
-Thankfully, Apple gives you a few AirTag safety features to discourage misuses.
+Thankfully, Apple gives you a few AirTag safety features to discourage misuse.

 One of them is a message that appears when your iOS device discovers an unknown AirTag (not associated with your Apple ID).
 Taking it even further, a known AirTag (associated with your Apple ID) that isn’t with you “for an extended period of time” will also play a sound when moved, according to a support document on the Apple website.